 Jack and Jamie’s son Hugh is the President of Schramsberg and also oversees the wine making for Davies Vineyards.
 Davies Vineyards has certainly grown in production and number of wines produced since their first vintage.
 In 2012 they found a winery home in the south part of St. Helena – right next to busy Highway 29 in a rather simple and unobtrusive building.

 In May 2017, Davies Vineyards opened their first ever stand-alone tasting room on the same property as their winery (a 1.5+ acre piece of land).
 Landmarks include the nearby St. Helena High School and the next door, highly unusual culinary offering for the Napa Valley – an A&W restaurant.
 A decent sized parking lot is located within the cozy confines of the winery + tasting room property.
 This site including their nearby winery used to be the Epps Chevrolet dealership which went out of business in 2011.

 The tasting room is two stories built of stone quarried from within some of the mountains in the Napa Valley.
 It is built to look somewhat old – and almost has a feel of a ghost winery (stone wineries typically built before prohibition).
 A commercial kitchen is on site – with a nifty dumbwaiter to deftly bring food or wine from the kitchen to their second floor.
 Several private tasting rooms include one downstairs they refer to as their Pinot Noir room and the one upstairs referred to as their Cabernet Sauvignon room.
 In addition, weather permitting, a smart looking outdoor patio with a number of tables is available for outdoor tastings.
 And the cool looking chandeliers were designed by Hugh and his wife Monique – they are made from metal wine-barrel straps.

-A demonstration vineyard was planted in 2017 to various Bordeaux varietals and this mini-vineyard will be used to educate visitors about a variety of practices relating to vines including trellising, pruning and picking.
+A demonstration vineyard was planted in 2017 to various Bordeaux varietals and this mini-vineyard is used to educate visitors about a variety of practices relating to vines including trellising, pruning and picking.
 It addition it will allow visitors to see closeup the changes that occur in vines over a full year including bud break, flowering, veraison and visitors can taste ripe grapes before harvest.